etcd-io/etcd/Documentation/branch_management.md

 The `master` branch is our development branch.
 All new features land here first.

-If you want to try new features, pull `master` and play with it.
+To try new and experimental features, pull `master` and play with it.
 Note that `master` may not be stable because new features may introduce bugs.

 Before the release of the next stable version, feature PRs will be frozen.
 We will focus on the testing, bug-fix and documentation for one to two weeks.